dojoe/i2c-tiny-usb-avr/README.rst

 Features:

-- Supports ATmega16U4 and ATmega32U4
+- Supports ATmega16U4 and ATmega32U4 (used on the Arduino Leonardo)

   - Won't work on the ATmegaXU2 line since they don't have hardware I2C :(
   - May work on other USB-enabled AVRs if supported by LUFA, just give it a try.